How to Grieve Well: Hope for Coping with Grief

 How to Grieve Well

-As you process your grief, your hope for healing will increase.
-While you’ll still always miss your loved one, you can look forward to a healthy, productive, and meaningful life.
+As you process your grief and mourn your loss, your hope for healing will increase.
+You’ll still always miss your loved one, but you can also look forward to a healthy, productive, and meaningful life.

 1. Face your grief